Aayush625/QR_CODE_GENERATOR/README.md

 # QR_CODE_GENERATOR
-This is just a basic project about qr code generator using python Auhor - Aayush Sinha
+This is just a basic project about qr code generator using python, Auhor - Aayush Sinha